 Skrill (previously known as Moneybookers) is one of the world’s biggest and most popular online payment and eWallet services.
-Operating in more than 200 different countries worldwide, it is also one of the most convenient ways for players in Asia to fund their online poker, casino and sports betting accounts.
+Operating in more than 200 different countries worldwide, it is also one of the most convenient ways for players in India to fund their online poker, casino and sports betting accounts.

 Skrill works in a similar way to both a debit card and an online bank account.
 You simply go to the website www.skrill.com and register a new account.
 Once your account verification has been completed you can use Skrill to pay for goods and services online – it can even be used to pay bills.
 With Skrill you will never fall into debt, or end up owing interest, as you may only use money that is in your account.